 In 1939 my 17 year old mother took a train out to San Francisco from Grand Forks North Dakota, and spent that summer there.
 She left behind some vintage photographs of the City back then.
 She fell in love with San Francisco, and came back to the area to live after marrying and starting a family.
-She died in 2006, (Damn!
-Didn’t get to see her Giants that she loved so much, win three World Series!) and, although I was born in North Dakota as well, my love of San Francisco was, undoubtedly, inherited from her.
+She died in 2006, (Darn!
+Didn’t get to see her Giants that she loved so much, win three World Series) and although I was born in North Dakota as well, my love of San Francisco was, undoubtedly, inherited from her.
 Here are some of the pictures she kept from that summer.

 My mom (on the right) is with her cousin Frances, who she stayed with, at the old De Young Museum in Golden Gate Park.
 The new museum opened here in 2005.

 Here my mom on the left is on the porch with Frances at the house where she stayed on Anza Street.
 It’s nice to see that the same door is still there.
 I think “Foo” was mom’s nickname for herself, but I’m not sure what mom’s calling Frances.
 I don’t know what became of Frances; I remember in the 1990’s, mom trying to get in touch with her but she was never able to locate her again.

 Here they are at Joe DiMaggio’s Restaurant in Fisherman’s Wharf.
 Love that holding hands bit!
 DiMaggio’s is now called “Joe’s”.

 Mom, on the left with Frances, swimming at Aquatic, and a picture of Alcatraz they took from there: